 This sheet is about exposure to exercise in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

-The American College of Obstetricians and Gynecologists (ACOG) recommends that women without medical or pregnancy complications consider at least 30 minutes of moderate exercise on most days, if not all, days of the week.
+The American College of Obstetricians and Gynecologists (ACOG) recommends that people who are pregnant without medical or pregnancy complications consider at least 30 minutes of moderate exercise on most, if not all, days of the week.

-Does exercise harm the developing baby in any way?
+Does exercise harm my pregnancy in any way?

 What are the benefits of exercising during pregnancy?

-Exercise is important for your health.
-It has been shown to allow faster weight loss after pregnancy, and improve mood and sleep patterns.
-Exercise may help prevent or treat gestational diabetes.
-Exercise might also ease some of the common discomforts of pregnancy such as constipation, backache, fatigue, leg swelling, and varicose veins.
+Exercise is important for your physical and mental health.
+It may improve mood and sleep patterns, and might help prevent or treat gestational diabetes.
+Exercise may also ease some of the common discomforts of pregnancy such as constipation, backache, fatigue, leg swelling, and varicose veins.

-What are some guidelines for exercising safely during pregnancy?
+What are some basic guidelines for exercising during pregnancy?

-- During the second and third trimesters, avoid exercise that involves lying flat on your back because this allows less blood flow to your womb.
+- During the second and third trimesters, avoid exercise that involves lying flat on your back because this causes less blood flow for both you and your pregnancy.